Use Copy Paste Manager faster

 1. Open clipboard history.

-2. Use tabs such as All, Pinned, Images, and Files.
+2. Click a tab such as All, Pinned, Images, or Files.

 Default shortcuts